Blog Post

 “Power your business website with custom plugins and themes, unlimited premium and business theme templates, Google Analytics support, 200 GB storage, and the ability to remove WordPress.com branding.”

-The WordPress.com Business Plan means NO Text Ads and additionally the WordPress branding is removed from the footer.
+The WordPress.com Business Plan means no Text Ads, and additionally, the WordPress branding is removed from the footer.

 The real draw, though, is the ability to use plugins, of which there are thousands.